Yaashia-G/Yaashia-G.github.io/_publications/Hypersampled_Mpc.md

 optimal control problem in real time can be challenging

 ## Introduction
 Consider the continuous time system $$ \dot x = f(x,u)$$.
 The aim is to derive an optimal control law by solving the Optimal Control Problem (OCP), {% cite HMPC %} Equation 3.
 This can prove to be _problematic_, since this is an infinite dimensional problem.
-So, usual methods of finding a control law is to discrtise the system.
+So, usual methods of finding a control law is to discretise the system.
 This approach assumes that the dynamic model of the system matches the prediction model of the OCP.

+An unfortunate
-An unfortunate consequence is that, for a fixed prediction horizon, reducing the sampling time inevitably leads to an increased number of prediction steps.
+consequence is that, for a fixed prediction horizon, reducing the sampling time inevitably leads to an increased number of prediction steps.
 This has the combined negative effect of increasing the numerical complexity of the OCP while also decreasing the allocated time for solving it.
-The paper seeks to formalize the distinction between _discretization time_ $$t_d$$, i.e., the step size used to discretize the continuous time system, and _sampling time_ $$t_s$$, i.e., the time at which the controller is implemented

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">